bbartling/pybog/README.md

 ---

 ### 🧩 Advanced Data Type & Optimization Tests (21–25):
+Exploritory processes to see if AI can create advanced wire sheet algorithms.

 21. **build_enum_mode_switch.py**
     ☐ Demonstrates use of an `Enum` block to control different system modes (e.g., OFF, HEAT, COOL, AUTO) using a `NumericSwitch`.
 Useful for systems with multiple operating states such as rooftop units or air handlers.